altmp/altv-docs/articles/troubleshooting/server.md

 #### Unhandled Exception: Received an unhandled exception from: ...

 When you use C# on your server-side, you will encounter this problem sometimes.
 You can easily solve this problem by updating the alt:V NuGet packages and rebuilding your resource.

+#### Error Invalid get_hostfxr_path

+When you use C# on your server-side and doesn't have installed .NET runtime on your computer, you will encounter this problem.
+You need to download .NET runtime from official website and restart alt:V server.